paulandr/CCS22_Whitelisting/README.md

 (whitelisting_scenarios.ipynb) is provided that allows the analyses carried out for the evaluation to be reproduced.

-Please note that only the public datasets are included in the demo application.
+Please note that only the public datasets are included into the demo application.
 Due to existing non-disclosure agreements with the operators of the real operating infrastructures, the associated network data cannot be published here.